Girl opens Christmas present she gave to boy when she dumped him in 1971

 He’s since written a book about the whole experience, and his wife and Allen contributed chapters.

 “I think it’s absolutely fantastic that we’re friends.
-My wife is friends with (Vicki),” Peace told the crowd.
+My wife is friends with (Vicki),” Pearce told the crowd.

 “We’re in a fantastic place where all you can feel is love.”